Trusted Guide to Nursing CEUs

-CEUs are a means of measuring continued education for professionals with licenses, certifications, and professional memberships.
+Continuing Education Units, or CEUs (sometimes referred to as Continuing Education Credits or Continuing Education Courses), are a means of measuring continued education for nursing professionals with licenses, certifications, and professional memberships.
 They are a standard unit of measurement.

-They’re not unique to nurses, as they’re also utilized for doctors, engineers, lawyers, certified public accountants, real estate agents, various types of financial advisers, and others.
-They may also be referred to or filed as Continuing Competence Requirements.
+They’re not unique to nurses, as they’re also utilized for doctors, engineers, lawyers, certified public accountants, real estate agents, various types of financial advisers, and other professions.
+They may also be referred to or filed as Continuing Competence Requirements (CCRs).

 CEUs may be a requirement, but they’re also at the core of personal career growth.
 They’re a driver for the ability to consistently be a knowledgeable and modern professional.

-If you’re a nursing student or a New Grad, take a deep breath before reading this.
+If you’re a nursing student or new grad, take a deep breath before reading this.

 Education never ends.